invisibleacropolis-ops/RNGEN/devdocs/sentences.md

 Used together, they let you build deterministic narrative blurbs that weave in multiple datasets.

+> **Workspace shortcut** – The Formulas workspace scene (`res://addons/platform_gui/workspaces/formulas/FormulasWorkspace.tscn`) ships with guided blueprints for the examples below.
+Each blueprint preloads the same hybrid steps, nested templates, and dataset paths documented here so artists can experiment without rebuilding the configuration from scratch.

 ## Token naming conventions

 Template tokens are wrapped in square brackets.
 Each token must have an entry with the same name in the `sub_generators` dictionary.
 Adopt `snake_case` identifiers (e.g. `[skill_summary]`, `[faction_codename]`) so they align with configuration keys and data asset filenames.